Coral Gables Trust Co. carves out big-time niche

 Large financial institutions give close personal attention to major investors with $10-$20 million and upwards, he said, but small and mid-sized clients typically did not have access to personal service or customized investment plans.
 When small investors called, no one wanted to bother with them, or they were offered in-house products (proprietary investment options) based on commissions.

-“With large financial institutions, their primary source of business is something other than trust and wealth management, generally lending and checking accounts with retail and teller operations, ” said John Harris, chief wealth advisor.
+“With large financial institutions, their primary source of business is something other than trust and wealth management, generally lending and checking accounts with retail and teller operations, ” said John Harris, managing director.

 CGTC, a full-service trust, estate and wealth management firm, provides fee-based services for managing assets — stocks, bonds, property, etc. — and does not sell proprietary financial products that other institutions offer on a commission basis, often with fees attached.

 Most important, it offers personal, boutique investment services, stressing preservation of capital, investment safety and long-term asset growth, as opposed to risky strategies like trying to time the stock market and shooting for the high short-term returns.
 Its staff is made up of highly experienced financial professionals.

 How did this small institution grow?
 CGTC, which now has clients with assets ranging from about $500,000 to $50 million, expanded through recommendations and referrals.

 Since the company’s shareholders were clients and local residents, management decided to advance an aggressive word-of-mouth strategy, using shareholders to tell other local investors about the benefits of a small trust operation that paid personal attention to every client and provided long-term growth as opposed to flash-in-the-pan investment tactics.

 These in-house “salespeople,” along with company employees, offered presentations on investment strategies and met with potential clients at social gatherings and charitable events.